top of page

 The General Election will be held on November 5, 2024.
 Voters will elect the President and Vice President of the United States.
 Ballots will also include a number of open seats for the U. S. Congress and State of Minnesota.
 Plus, there will be many local races on the ballot for municipal, school board, and county offices.
 The League of Women Voters, St. Cloud Area (LWVSCA) will be tracking filed candidates representing jurisdictions our area.
 After the Minnesota State Primaries on August 13, 2024, we will finalize a schedule of candidate forums, open to the public, that we will sponsor in late September and early October.

-UPCOMING Monthly Meetings
+Monthly Meetings

-Wednesday, April 10, 2024, 1:00 pm (Event complete)
+Wednesday, May 8, 2024, 1:00 pm (event complete)

 Great River Regional Library and via Zoom